Rewi Alley: Views of China and New Zealand

 "I love New Zealand, and sometimes miss it.
 New Zealand is a good country, populated by basically just and practical people.
 But there is a fascist streak in New Zealand as well, and we must always be vigilant to prevent it from having too much sway.
 I remember as a boy, I was walking along the beach near Christchurch and there was a group of men coming back from a strike, or a picket of some kind.
 Suddenly, out of the dunes came police on horseback and they rode into these unarmed workingmen, swinging their clubs as if they were culling seals.
 I will stand up against such forces as long as I can stand.
 Even here, in the Cultural Revolution, when some young blokes came in here and started breaking things I grabbed one of them and put him over my knee and gave him a proper hiding.
 I got army guards on the gate after that.
 That was thanks to Zhou Enlai, looking after an old mate from Shanghai; but I stood up to them.
 I know many in New Zealand see me as a traitor to their culture, but I have never betrayed New Zealand.
 What I betrayed was the idea many New Zealanders had of what a Kiwi should be and what was right and wrong in the political world.
 There is a very big difference."

 "Successive New Zealand governments have tried hard to discredit me as if I was some sort of communist threat to them or a traitor.
 Well I am a communist, but I am not a traitor.
 I have always loved New Zealand.
 I just said what I thought was important and true."

 Private life

 Anne-Marie Brady in Friend of China wrote that Rewi Alley was homosexual.
 Jack Body (who in 1998, with Geoff Chapple, wrote an opera based on Alley's life) has stated that this assertion was likely to be true and his sexual orientation was important in understanding Alley's personality and the choices he made.

 Roderic Alley wrote in Dictionary of New Zealand Biography "Alley was almost certainly homosexual, and never married."

 He met the British biochemist and historian Joseph Needham in the summer of 1943 and they became lifelong friends.

+Sculpture of Rewi Alley by Yuan Xikun unveiled at the Christchurch Art Centre in June 2024.